akashrajkr/musikeys/README.md

 Inspired from [patatap](https://patatap.com/).

-I mean, not upto that standards but got the sounds working and the baaaallls...yehhhhh!
+I mean, this is definitely not upto it's standards but I got the sounds working and the baaaallls...yehhhhh!